cjbassi/gotop/README.md

 - docker (for darwin)

 It is *just* smart enough to not rebuild things when it doesn't have to, and it tries to keep the darwin docker container around so it's not building from scratch every time.
 There are no guarantees.

+#### Note

+`make.sh` will probably go away soon as the project has shifted to using the github workflow engine to do builds.

 ## Usage